Auston Matthews Game Preview: Maple Leafs vs. Rangers

-Auston Matthews and the Toronto Maple Leafs will play the New York Rangers at 7:00 PM ET on Tuesday, December 12, 2023.
-There are prop bets for Matthews available, and here are some stats to help you with your wagers.
+Auston Matthews will be on the ice when the Toronto Maple Leafs and New York Rangers meet on Tuesday at Scotiabank Arena, starting at 7:00 PM ET.
+Prop bets for Matthews are available, and we have information to help you make good decisions.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.